How to Write and Update Your Employee Handbook + Template

 Your Handbook Represents Your Business

-20 Reasons You May Need To Update Your Employee Handbook
+20 Reasons You May Need To Update Your Employee Handbook in 2022

 In this chapter, we discuss 20 specific reasons you may need to update your staff manual.

 It’s important to remember that your handbook can be used as a legal document.
 If an employee brings a case against your company, you may be held to the standards in your handbook.
 If your handbook wouldn’t protect you, update it with guidance from your legal counsel.

 For more information on small business compliance, see 2021 HR Compliance Checklist.